 – work with talented people with a shared interest in personal growth

 – Enjoy a positive working environment

 Ask yourself, does my current recruitment agency brief, job description and interview content deliver on these points?

 Next, lets lose the mindset that people should count themselves lucky to interview with you.
 In a talent short market it’s actually the other way around and so anyone subjected to a hard nosed poker game of an interview is likely to switch off.
 Instead, create candidate desire by forming a warm and welcoming pitch just as you would sell your own products or services.
 Focus on the employer features of your company and the benefits of joining you – ideally delivering on what a quality candidate wants.
-Make people want your job before asking them to jump through the selection process.
+Make people want your job before asking them to jump through a selection process.

 Finally, recognise the seriousness of your need and look to offer a salary and package that reflects that.
 Cast aside the ‘that’s what we pay’ mentality, recognise the true cost of failing to recruit and instead focus on doing what it takes to win.

 Ultimately winning the talent race comes down to how a person feels so, make changes to your approach aimed at creating a positive selection experience.
 Make people feel good and you’ll stand a much better chance of securing their services.

 Our expert IT recruitment consultants are here to take the pressure off you when recruiting someone new.
 We liaise with candidates with the utmost care to ensure that their candidate experience is a positive one.
 Call us on 0207 788 6600 and let us help you Recruit Someone Worth Recruiting.